 - Tracksuit or jogging bottoms-black from any retailer (winter)

 On Friday, children attend Forest School.
-Children are required to wear long sleeve t-shirt, tracksuit or jogging bottoms, waterproof trousers (with elasticated waist, not salapettes), waterproof coat and Wellington boots and a spare pair of socks.
+Children are required to wear long sleeve t-shirt, tracksuit or jogging bottoms, waterproof trousers (with elasticated waist, not salapettes), a waterproof coat and Wellington boots and a spare pair of socks.

 Wet weather: additional shoes should be brought to school if your child is wearing wellingtons.